- Team Impact

 We’re coordinating with local partners to provide as much aid as possible.
 Your support of the Emergency Community Fund will help provide more assistance to children and families.

 Your support is helping provide telehealth services to sponsored families.
 Doctors are meeting over the phone, then providing referrals to health care providers.

 With many community centers closed, thanks to you, we’re finding new methods to deliver value to sponsored children and youth, like digital learning sessions.

 Through videos, posters and text messages, you’re helping amplify how important handwashing is to preventing the spread of the coronavirus.

 Last updated: November 19, 2021

 All of the countries where we work are experiencing their own unique set of challenges and circumstances.
 In all cases, we are working with local governments to do our part to slow the spread of the coronavirus or begin the recovery and vaccination process, where applicable.
-Below, you can find reports from those countries, and how the new guidelines are affecting Children International programming.
+Below, you can find reports from those countries, and learn how the new guidelines are affecting Children International programming.

 All curfews have been lifted, masks are required in public and physical distancing guidelines are in effect.
 The last day of the school year will be November 30.
 The new school year will begin in February.

 The national government suspended the curfew in October and most classes ended for virtual students at that time as well.
 Students attending school in a hybrid fashion will continue through the end of November.
 Classes are expected to resume in 2022 but it’s not yet been determined if they will be in-person or hybrid.

 There are currently no active quarantines or highly restrictive measures in any of our communities or work areas.
 Schools continue to operate in a hybrid model.